wPlachno/woodchipper-toolset/article-examination/README.md

 ## Setup

 This setup assumes that you have a single-directory Markdown library, as required by MDWiki (and maybe vimwiki?).
-To run the script, you should have PYthone 3.10.5 or newer.
+To run the script, you should have Python 3.10.5 or newer.

 ## Using the Script

-The centerpoint of aep is article-examination.py, so you just need to replace `[DIRECTORY_PATH]` with the path to your markdown library.
+The center-point of aep is article-examination.py, so you just need to replace `[DIRECTORY_PATH]` with the path to your markdown library.
 ```
 py article-examination.py [DIRECTORY_PATH]
 ```